• FB

 nstant Pot Korean Gochujang Sticky Boneless Beef

-Now, if you can’t find amazing quality short ribs in your area you can use flap meat or even beef shank.
+Now, if you can’t find fantastic-quality short ribs in your area, you can use flap meat or even beef shank.

-And for those that are curious if this works on bone-in short ribs?
-YES!
-Just bump up the time another 5 minutes or so and you should be good to go!
+And for those who are curious if this works on bone-in-short ribs, YES!
+Just bump up the time another 5 minutes or so, and you should be good to go!

 These would be amazing with rice, quinoa or creamy mashed potatoes.
 But stay tuned for the rice bowl recipe coming soon!